science-machine/biomlbench/docs/api/cli.md

                         ID of the task to prepare in 'folder/task' format.
                         Examples: manual/caco2-wang, polarishub/tdcommons-
                         admet
-  -d DATASET_ID, --dataset-id DATASET_ID
-                        ID of the dataset to prepare in 'folder/dataset' format.
-Examples: proteingym-
-                        dms/A0A247D711_LISMN_Stadelmann_2021
   -a, --all             Prepare all tasks.
   --lite                Prepare all the low difficulty tasks (BioML-bench
                         Lite).